 Not only do you face the penalties listed above, but you face the label of "felon."
 You will now have to check "yes" on a box that asks if you have been convicted of a felony.
 This can greatly decrease your chances of obtaining or maintaining employment after you pay your debt to society via your sentence.

 Consult a Criminal Defense Attorney

 If you have been arrested for negligent homicide, your freedom and your life are at risk.
-An experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense to protect your constitutional rights.
+An experienced attorney at The Hamp Law Offices can represent you in your defense to protect your constitutional rights.
 We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams and Flagstaff, Arizona.
 Contact us today for a free consultation.